irfanfadhullah/simple-vlm-toolkit/README.md

 ## 📝 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is lfree to use.